(Ker Gawl.) Haworth Supplementum Plantarum Succulentarum. 79, 1819

 Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium (O. dillenii tehuantepecana); Herbarium; Herbarium; Painting (Britton and Rose, v1 1919, plate XXVIII, No. 2); Print (Botanical Register 1817, 3: plate 255)

 O. dillenii may reach 1 m tall but can reach 2 m in older groupings.
-Extensive stands sometimes make impenetrable thickets a meter tall.
+Extensive stands sometimes make impenetrable thickets a meter or more tall.
 Pads are often 10 × 16 cm but may be smaller or larger.
-The areoles have 1 to 5(10) yellow or brownish-yellow spines.
+The areoles have 1-5(10) yellow or brownish-yellow spines.
 Spines may be 2-4 cm long.
-Areoles are raised above the cladode surface creating a dimpled look, and pads are quite often scalloped.
+Areoles are generally raised above the cladode surface creating a dimpled look, and pads are quite often scalloped.
 Scalloped and dimpled cladodes with ample spines create a distinctive appearance in this Opuntia.

-This prickly pear has spread to other continents including South America, Africa, Australia, and Asia and is an invasive plant disrupting pastures, croplands, and natural habitats.
+This prickly pear has spread to other continents including South America, Africa, Australia, and Asia and is an invasive plant that disrupts pastures, croplands, and natural habitats.
 The species is often confused with O. stricta, and this has obscured its actual current and former distribution.
 One reason for its weediness may be its ability to grow in various habitats such as woodlands, grasslands, creek banks, and disturbed areas such as roadsides even though it is considered a coastal species.
-It also tolerates a variety of soils and mild frosts.
+It also tolerates a variety of soils.